haseeb-cb/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 -   **Be familiar with QGIS’s user interface and basic functions**
 -   **Have an idea of what kind of data types GIS can process**

-**Note:** If you have not yet downloaded QGIS, do so now from this link: <https://www.qgis.org/en/site/forusers/download.html> See QGIS installation instructions for details.
+**Note:** If you have not yet downloaded QGIS, do so now from this link: <https://www.qgis.org/en/site/forusers/download.html

 ## The basics of QGIS